What is a colostomy?

 Anything unusual that concerns you

-A good rule is to empty your pouch when it's one-third full.
-And be sure to change
+A good rule is to empty your pouch when it's 1/3 to half full.
+And change the pouch

 A colostomy represents a big change, but you will soon learn to live with it.
 Even